ditiashova/quiz/README.md

 # quiz-test
-Simple JavaScript quiz application with control panel.
+A JavaScript quiz application with control panel.
 Three versions represent different implementation: using vanilla JS, jQuery and AngularJS.